 What is the average class size?

-The average class size is twenty-one students.
+The average class size is twenty students.
 It is important to remember, especially in the primary classrooms, that each class has a balance of ages.
-While a classroom of 20 four-year-olds might be difficult, a classroom of 7 three-year-olds, 7 four-year-olds, and 7 five-year-olds is easily managed.
+While a classroom of 20 four-year-olds might be difficult, a classroom of 7 three-year-olds, 6 four-year-olds, and 7 five-year-olds is easily managed.
 Dr. Montessori recommended class sizes of 25 to 35 students to better facilitate peer tutoring and grouping.

 What is the teacher/student ratio?

-There are two adults in each class of twenty-one students.
+In both the primary and elementary classrooms, there are one Montessori-trained guide and one Undercroft-trained assistant.
 Thus, the ratio is approximately 1 to 11.
-In most classes both adults are Montessori certified guides.
-In the primary classrooms, serving children ages 3-6, the youngest children usually go home or go to the nap room at 11:30, after which the ratio drops to approximately 1 to 7.
+In the primary classrooms, the youngest children either go home or go to nap room at 11:30.
+The ratio then drops to approximately 1 to 7.

 Are there aides in classes?
 Specialist teachers?

 There is one full-time assistant in each classroom.
 The primary classes have specialists for music and art.
 In the elementary and middle school program we have specialists for music, art, physical education and Spanish.

 Does the school use a particular curriculum or method of instruction, such as Slingerland, Carden Waldorf or Montessori?